jaderyan/Guilt-Free-Beauty-API/README.md

 ```
 GET /api/companies
 ```
 Get all of the companies.
+If a website address query is given a company with that website URL will be returned. e.g. /api/companies?website=barrym.com

 ```
 GET /api/companies/:company